Creating Links to Online Resources: Home

 Creating Links to Online Resources

-To ensure access, from both on and off campus, to the linked content, the library proxy must be added to the URL.
-The proxy generator provided below will allow you to create the new, enhanced URL.
+You are permitted to post a link to the content!
+To ensure access from both on and off campus to the linked content, the library proxy must be added to the URL.
+The proxy generator provided below will allow you to create the new, stable URL.

 Creating a Link for On and Off Campus Access

-Simply paste in a resource URL (DOI, persistant URL or browser URL) in the top box.
+Simply paste in a resource URL (DOI, persistent URL or browser URL) in the top box.
 A newly created link, complete with proxy, will appear in the second box.
-Copy and paste the proxy enhanced URL into D2L, MyGrenfell or your presentation.
+Copy and paste the proxy enhanced URL into Brightspace, MyGrenfell or your presentation.

 Proxy Enhanced URL: